Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     - 14: difficult
     - 16: really hard
     - 18: should not be possible
+- Carrying capacity
+    - You can carry Muscles+8 (but never less than 8) normal-sized items
+    - Items in a duffel bag count as half the weight
+    - Satchels and backpacks can be worn
+    - Items (not weapons) in satchels can be swapped with an item held in hand (if it's a weapon, drop it)
 - Adventuring
     - Reaction (2d6)
         - 2-3: "Jump these nerds!"